ForwardCompatible/GestaltSyntax-4.0/README.md

 This led to a natural question: does an AI-native syntax already exist, and if one does not, would designing one provide any meaningful benefit?

-Gestalt is my attempt to explore that question.
+Gestalt is my ongoing attempt to explore that question.

 ---